Decentricity/HumanUploader/README.md

 If the human is bilingual (English+other language), it might make sense to train each language separately so code switching could be done cleanly by the produced LLM.
 In that case, use [CorporoSano](https://github.com/Decentricity/CorporoSano) to wipe the English from the humanuploader output.
 This should also work for the human's chat logs.

 # Important Note
 Running these scripts might consume a significant amount of your OpenAI API tokens, and you may need to monitor your usage to prevent unexpected costs.
+I am working for a version of these scripts that use an open-source model instead.